Hans Bellmer: Biography

 Bellmer died 24 February 1975 of bladder cancer.
 He was buried beside Zürn at Père Lachaise Cemetery with a tomb marked "Bellmer – Zürn".

 In popular culture

-The New York-based post-punk band Bellmer Dolls took their name from the dolls of Hans Bellmer.

 The 2003 film Love Object contains clear references to Bellmer's work, including the protagonist's obsessive relationship with a sex doll and the use of Bellmer's name as a leading character, Lisa Bellmer.

 Ghost in the Shell 2: Innocence, a 2004 anime film, features elements of Bellmer's erotic and uncanny dolls.
 Additionally, director Mamoru Oshii has referred to Bellmer's dolls as an inspiration for the film.

-A creature from the 2001 video game Silent Hill 2 named Mannequin bears a strong resemblance to Bellmer's dolls.
-However, Masahiro Ito, the monster designer of the game, commented on this saying that they had no influence on his design of the Mannequin; instead his inspiration came from traditional Japanese folklore.

-The New York-based avant-garde band Naked City used images of Bellmer's dolls for the front cover and liner notes of their final album, Absinthe.
+The New York-based avant-garde band Naked City used images of Bellmer's dolls for the front cover and liner notes of their final album, Absinthe..

+Bellmer was portrayed in the 2023 TV series Transatlantic.